FullstackAcademy/firebones/README.md

 I come with  [husky](https://github.com/typicode/husky) to prevent you from pushing with broken tests or broken lint.
-This is really, really helpful in maintaining tests that are useful and code that follows at least some style, and you shouldn't turn it off.
+This is really, really helpful in maintaining tests that are useful and code that follows at least some style.
+Please don't turn off this helpful thing.

 If you want to live in a state of sin, you can remove or edit the `prepush` package script.